Reef Smart: A Coral Reef Ecosystem Education Initiative

 Project Status: This project began in January 2012 and is Ongoing

 The Reef Smart Initiative is a series of strategic, community-based outreach events designed to increase awareness of NOAA’s coral reef ecosystem research and conservation success stories.
-Reef Smart collaborates with local partners and others to educate students, teachers, managers, and decision makers about local threats to reefs, ways they can participate in reef conservation, as well as highlight on-going efforts to protect reefs.
+The Reef Smart team collaborates with local partners and others to educate students, teachers, managers, and decision makers about local threats to reefs and ways they can participate in reef conservation, and also highlights ongoing efforts to protect reefs.

 Why We Care

 Reef Smart was conceived as a local-level outreach initiative predicated on the idea that an engaged and educated public is vital to the success of coral reef ecosystem conservation efforts.
-The National Centers for Coastal Ocean Science (NCCOS), the Coral Reef Conservation Program, the National Marine Fisheries Service Coral Reef Ecosystem Division and several other organizations are partnering to bring the Reef Smart initiative to many of the nation’s states and territories with coral reef ecosystems in their backyard.
+The National Centers for Coastal Ocean Science (NCCOS), NOAA's Coral Reef Conservation Program, the National Marine Fisheries Service's Coral Reef Ecosystem Division, and several other organizations are partnering to bring the Reef Smart initiative to many of the nation’s states and territories with coral reef ecosystems in their backyard.

 What We Are Doing

 Reef Smart uses grass-root forums (i.e., science open houses and seminars) to educate local communities and lawmakers about the threats to coral reef ecosystems, what NOAA is doing to conserve them and foster an interest in conserving these resources for future generations.

 The forums and related messaging are coordinated with the help of local partners familiar with the most pressing challenges to each locale’s coral reefs.
 Reef Smart events include presentations by state/territorial experts and first-hand stories from managers to provide an impactful perspective on how outcomes from NOAA science are supporting local coral reef ecosystem conservation.
 Typical Reef Smart Initiative events include:

 A hands-on science workshop for state/territory decision makers.